 The first time I saw this line of fabric, I knew just what I wanted to make with it.
-A fun, simple, portable bag that would be loved and used often, but so easy to make I wouldn’t feel bad when it got dirty, worn and loved.
+A fun, simple sling bag that would be loved and used often, but so easy to make I wouldn’t feel bad when it got dirty, worn and loved.

-I’m posting this tutorial as part of The Summer Sewing Series at The Polkadot Chair, you can find all the different projects in the series here.
+I’m posting this simple sling bag tutorial as part of The Summer Sewing Series at The Polkadot Chair, you can find all the different projects in the series here.

 - 1/4 yard accent fabric

 - 2 fat quarters, 1 for exterior, 1 for lining

 - 1- 3″ strip by Width of Fabric, trim down to 36″ long